 Doxil Side Effects

-Note: This document contains side effect information about doxorubicin liposomal.
-Some of the dosage forms listed on this page may not apply to the brand name Doxil.
+Note: This page contains information about the side effects of doxorubicin liposomal.
+Some of the dosage forms included on this document may not apply to the brand name Doxil.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by doxorubicin liposomal (the active ingredient contained in Doxil).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking doxorubicin liposomal, check with your doctor or nurse immediately:More common: